msherron/decoupledkit-react/docs/react-architecture.md

 #### `.eslint.json`

 Configuration for ESLint rules.
-While Webpack is watching the repositor the rules in this file will be run through when loading new files and compiling the application.
+While Webpack is watching the repository the rules in this file will be run through when loading new files and compiling the application.

 #### `src`